Awe

 Awe is an emotion comparable to wonder but less joyous.
 On Robert Plutchik's wheel of emotions awe is modeled as a combination of surprise and fear.

-One dictionary definition is "an overwhelming feeling of reverence, admiration, fear, etc., produced by that which is grand, sublime, extremely powerful, or the like: [e.g.] in awe of God; in awe of great political figures."
-Another dictionary definition is a "mixed emotion of reverence, respect, dread, and wonder inspired by authority, genius, great beauty, sublimity, or might: [e.g.] We felt awe when contemplating the works of Bach.
-The observers were in awe of the destructive power of the new weapon."
+Keltner and Haidt, in a highly-cited paper, describe it as 'In the upper reaches of pleasure and on the boundary of fear'.

 In general, awe is directed at objects considered to be more powerful than the subject, such as the Great Pyramid of Giza, the Grand Canyon, the vastness of the cosmos, or a deity.

 Definitions

-Awe is difficult to define, and the meaning of the word has changed over time.
-Related concepts are wonder, admiration, elevation, and the sublime.
+Awe is difficult to define, and as Katz and Franz point out, there is 'very little scientific knowledge about differences in awe across various languages, cultures, and time periods'.

+Keltner and Haidt describe awe as an 'epistemic emotion', one which arises when our encounters with the world that lie outside our cognitive schemas cause us to reflect on, or even to reappraise our knowledge and beliefs.
+Other epistemic emotions include wonder, admiration, elevation, and the sublime.
+They regard the necessary qualities of awe as "perceived vastness" and "need for accommodation" in shifting one's mentality regarding the world and deviating from one's usual frame of reference.
+Accommodation refers to the Piagetian concept, and refers to experience that require us to modify the schemas with which we see and interact with the world.
+While their use of vastness as a necessary quality has been influential, more recent writers have argued that it is not so, and that its inclusion in the definition of awe has caused a neglect of the full range of awe-provoking experiences.

-In Awe: The Delights and Dangers of Our Eleventh Emotion, neuropsychologist and positive psychology guru Paul Pearsall presents a phenomenological study of awe.
-He defines awe as an "overwhelming and bewildering sense of connection with a startling universe that is usually far beyond the narrow band of our consciousness."
+In his phenomenological study Awe: The Delights and Dangers of Our Eleventh Emotion, neuropsychologist Paul Pearsall defines awe as an "overwhelming and bewildering sense of connection with a startling universe that is usually far beyond the narrow band of our consciousness."
 Pearsall sees awe as the 11th emotion, beyond those now scientifically accepted (i.e., love, fear, sadness, embarrassment, curiosity, pride, enjoyment, despair, guilt, and anger)."

 Most definitions allow for awe to be a positive or negative experience, but when asked to describe events that elicit awe, most people only cite positive experiences.

-One definition of awe relevant to the research discussed later in this article is established by Monroy and Keltner: awe is defined as the "perceived vastness" and "need for accommodation" in shifting one's mentality regarding the world and deviating from one's usual frame of reference.